 Good governance requires the EU and its member-states to devote sufficient resources to developing, implementing, reviewing and adjusting policies in this area.
 Take the example of minimum energy performance standards for equipment or cars.
 The EU first needs to identify the (economic and technical) energy savings potential; decide which body or government should set the standards; how standards for different models should be defined; and how frequently these should be reviewed.
 The EU is including more, and more complex, 'products' - including buildings - in its energy efficiency policies.
-It must therefore make sure that it has a solid must not only be accurate and in place, it must also be integrated into market practices.
-Here the role of 'intermediaries' such as retailers or property agents can be key.18 Publically available information on energy performance, prices and other features help to ensure that markets take account of energy labelling.
+It must therefore make sure that it has a solid evidence base for policy decisions, especially in a context where industry will at times resist ambitious standards.
+Furthermore, EU governments need to put real effort and resources into drawing up their 'national energy efficiency action plans'.17 must not only be accurate and in place, it must also be integrated into market practices.
+Here the role of 'intermediaries' such as retailers or property agents can be key.
+18 Publically available information on energy performance, prices and other features help to ensure that markets take account of energy labelling.
 The accuracy of the information needs to be checked regularly, which can be resource intensive.